notFazal/Grow-Garden/fgp3.md

 # Fazal's Brainstorming
 Track 1:
-Nature Timer Lock (Spend time outside using gps to unlock phone): HG Yes Focus Garden (Garden game that grows plant when not on phone); HG:Yes Track 2:
+Nature Timer Lock (Spend time outside using gps to unlock phone): HG Yes FE: No Focus Garden (Garden game that grows plant when not on phone); HG:YesFE: Yes Track 2:
-Rec center Crowd meter (Tracks crowd at gym) HG: Yes Campus Rewards (App that gives rewards on campus for less screen time) HG: Yes Track 3:
+Rec center Crowd meter (Tracks crowd at gym) HG: Yes FE: Yes Campus Rewards (App that gives rewards on campus for less screen time) FE: No HG: Yes Track 3:
 Duolingo app for endangered languages HG:No
 AI Subtitle for in real time HG:Yes